Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Mathematics & Computability.md

 And it terminates.

+Whether or not an algorithm terminates or not turns out to be very important for computer science in general, and we'll explore it in the multiple future sections.

 ## Finite state machines

+One way to represent state changes is with a finite state machine.
+They are generally visualized as many circles with various arrows going between the circles, as a kind of labeled directed graph with 2 special nodes and where the labeling can repeat.

-a --> b
+-->a --> (b)

+Here, state a is the starting node, and b is the final node.
+If some input ends at b, it terminates as "yes".
+Otherwise no.

-They can be used to generate a vocabulary, and the finish states determine correctly formed formula
+They can be used to generate a language, and the finish states determine correctly formed formula.

-Indeterministic
+#### Indeterministic

+They can also be non-deterministic, probabilistic and quantum.
+Each with their own QUIRKS.

+a -->b
+   --> c

+Same input from a to b and c.
+How is this resolved?
+Generally by going over all of the options.

 ## Push down automata